happyvives/Windows-IR/README.md

 # Notice
 As always test this on a non-critical system.
 This is a simple powershell that collects logs and places them in the root of C:, pleae make sure you have enough space.
 The log collection is small, about 5 megs.
-This scripts collects windows system, security and application events and is limited to Max 600 events.This can be modified to your needs.
+This scripts collects windows system, security and application events, DNS, Registry, Running Process.. etc and more.